celestiaorg/celestia-app/docs/architecture/adr-005-qgb-reduce-state-usage.md

 This proves bad when the state grows after a few hundred attestations, and performing checks on the `Valset Confirms` and `DataCommitment Confirms`, which run queries on the state, becomes too expensive.
 An example of such an issue is here: [QGB data commitments/valsets state machine checks #631](https://github.com/celestiaorg/celestia-app/issues/631) and [Investigate the QGB transactions cost #603](https://github.com/celestiaorg/celestia-app/issues/603).

-The approach that we were planning to take is to prune the state after the unbinding period.
+The approach that we were planning to take is to prune the state after the unbonding period.
-This way, we will always have a fixed-sized state, issue defining this: [Prune the QGB state after the unbinding period ends #309](https://github.com/celestiaorg/celestia-app/issues/309).
+This way, we will always have a fixed-sized state, issue defining this: [Prune the QGB state after the unbonding period ends #309](https://github.com/celestiaorg/celestia-app/issues/309).

 ### Separate P2P network